aubreyrjones/mutagen/README.md

   4. Distribute the playbook PDFs to your players however you'd intended to publish electronic character sheets anyway.

-  5. Your players can print the PDF to use offline, or they can upload it directly to `mutagenrpg.com` and use the electronic playbook automatically generated and attached by the document builder.
+  5. Your players can print their PDF to use offline, or they can upload it directly to `mutagenrpg.com` and use the electronic playbook that was automatically generated and attached by the document builder.

 # Building with Mutagen